 Start by determining how much to feed your dog.
 This will make it easier to be consistent during the transition and track changes and issues in their digestion, appearance, and energy.

-Once you've found the food or recipe that you want to feed, you'll need to decide how to introduce the new food to your dog.
+Once you've found the food or recipe you want to feed, you'll need to decide how to introduce your dog’s new food.
 There are many different ways to transition your dog to raw food, but here are the three most common methods:

 3 Common Methods to Transition Your Dog to a Raw Diet

 This decision should be based on past dietary changes, current health, and your daily routine.
 Slower transitions take more time.
-If your dog is known to have a sensitive stomach, then make sure you are going to be able to monitor your pet during the change.
+If your dog is known to have a sensitive stomach, then make sure you will be able to monitor your pet during the change.

 This method is preferred by many pet owners who are comfortable with their dog's digestive health.
-If you think your dog has an "iron stomach," then you will likely find success with this method.
-Simply fast your dog for 12 hours and switch completely to a raw diet.
+If you think your dog has an iron stomach, then you will likely find success with this method.
+Simply fast your dog for 12 hours and switch entirely to a raw diet.

-For those of you that aren't as trusting of your dog's ability to handle food changes, then try to slow roll the transition.
-Cut up some of the raw diet into medium to large sized treats, and feed as treats over the course of 2-3 days.
+For those of you that aren't as trusting of your dog's ability to handle food changes, try to slow-roll the transition.
+Cut up some of the raw diet into medium to large treat-sized pieces, and feed as treats over 2-3 days.